chameleon-ai/webm-for-4chan/README.md

 - If the argument is a single timestamp, it's treated as a duration (`python webm_for_4chan.py input.mp4 30` is equivalent to `python webm_for_4chan.py input.mp4 -d 30`)
 - If the argument is two timestamps, the lesser is treated as the start time and the greater is the end time (`python webm_for_4chan.py input.mp4 30 45` is equivalent to `python webm_for_4chan.py input.mp4 -s 30 -e 45`)
 - If the argument is a timestamp segment (timestamps separated by a dash, `1:00-2:00`), it's treated as a `-c`/`--concat` segment. (`python webm_for_4chan.py input.mp4 30-45` is equivalent to `python webm_for_4chan.py input.mp4 -c 30-45`)
+- If the argument is a url, it's treated as the `--download` parameter.
+The script will then invoke yt-dlp to download the url.

 ### Clipping
 Use `-s`/`--start` to specify a starting timestamp and `-e`/`--end` to specify an ending timestamp.\